Small businesses need to take advantage of every online marketing opportunity available, no matter how small.

 What’s the Difference Between HTTP and HTTPS?

 The difference between HTTP and HTTPS is, in a word, encryption.
-HTTP connections simply aren't secured, which makes it possible for third parties to hijack sessions and steal information.
-HTTPS uses a technology called SSL, which stands for Secure Sockets Layer (which is also similar to TLS, or Transport Layer Security), to secure communications.
+HTTP connections simply aren’t secured, which makes it possible for third parties to hijack sessions and steal information.
+HTTPS uses a technology called SSL, which stands for Secure Sockets Layer to secure communications.

 Because HTTP was so terribly flawed and suffered from many shortcomings, some rather clever Internet engineers and cryptographers got together and invented the idea of an SSL certificate, which contains the public key used to secure an HTTPS session.
 After the certificate and public key have been downloaded, the connection proceeds to create, share, and send a private key used to further secure the connection.